• Skip to secondary menu

 Measurements are precise when you measure the same item multiple times and the values are close to each other.
 However, precision tells you nothing about whether the measured values are near to the correct value.
 Measurements can be close to each other but far from the proper value.

-Inter-rater reliability evaluates the precision of subjective ratings by multiple raters.
-Learn more about inter-rater reliability.
+• Inter-Rater Reliability: Assesses the precision of subjective ratings by multiple raters.

 Examples of Accuracy vs. Precision